Once installed you can type

 takeoff init <folder-name> [blueprint-name] --blueprint-url=<url> --no-default

-init command creates a Takeoff environment.
-This contains two folders,
+init command creates a Takeoff environment, which is essentially a folder.
+Inside itself it contains two folders,

 You can also pass

---blueprint-url a url to a git repository which will override and fetch the blueprint.
+--blueprint-url a url to a git repository or local folder containing a blueprint.
+For example:

 --no-default stops the creation of the default environment and just makes the required folder structure.